Zain1122-sys/ZainTheGreatest/README.md

 ## 💻 Code Example: How I handle Tickets

-Anyone can say they code, so here is a quick look at how I actually write my Discord buttons in Python.
+Anyone can say they code so here is a quick look at how I actually write my Discord buttons in Python.

 ```python
 class TicketButton(discord.ui.View):